-The IRS issues an annual list they call the “Dirty Dozen”—a list of the 12 worst tax scams encountered over the past year.
+The IRS issues an annual list it calls the “Dirty Dozen”—a list of the 12 worst tax scams encountered over the past year.
 Scams usually peak around tax filing season when people hire someone to complete their tax returns or start preparing returns themselves.
-Here are some of the tax scams that appeared on the 2019 Dirty Dozen list – you can visit the IRS website to see the full list.
+Here are some of the tax scams that appeared on the 2020 Dirty Dozen list – you can visit the IRS website to see the full list.

 1. Tax Refund Phishing Emails

-Real IRS officials will never call to request a specific payment method; you will receive a bill in the mail first.
+Real IRS officials rarely call to request a specific payment method.
+In such cases, you would generally receive a bill in the mail first.
 The IRS will also never threaten to bring in law enforcement, demand that taxes be paid without a chance to question or appeal the amount, ask for credit or debit card numbers over the phone, or call about an unexpected refund.
 In addition, some scam callers will claim your Social Security number will be suspended when taxes are owed—a Social Security number can never be suspended.

 When a scammer uses a stolen Social Security number or Individual Taxpayer Identification Number (ITIN) to file a fake tax return, that is known as tax-related identity theft.
-Data can be stolen from any number of security breaches, so it’s important to use antivirus protections and strong passwords.
+Data can be stolen from any number of security breaches, so it’s important to use antivirus protections and strong passwords when storing or accessing sensitive information online.
 You can also protect your personal data by keeping paper tax records and your Social Security card in a secure place.

 When looking for a tax professional, don’t hesitate to ask for credentials such as a CPA license and an IRS Preparer Tax Identification Number (PTIN).
 Paid tax professionals are required to register with the IRS and include their PTIN on the returns they prepare.
 The IRS also provides some guidelines on their website for help in choosing a qualified preparer.

 A common scam involves convincing a taxpayer to file a bogus return, including fake W-2 or 1099 forms, to lower the amount of taxes due.
-Essentially, this scam increases the claimed income to maximize tax credits such as the Earned Income Tax Credit (EITC).
+Essentially, this scam increases, or decreases, the amount of income claimed to maximize tax credits such as the Earned Income Tax Credit (EITC).

 How to Report a Tax Scam to the IRS